 A Note on Weighting Aggregates and Table Calculations

 In this case the weighted average and median values are being computed on the record-level values.
 In situations where the measure that you want to get the weighted average or median on is already an aggregation or a table calculation then a different method would be required, likely involving Level of Detail expressions or table calculations.
 Covering those is beyond the scope of this post, if you have questions on that fplease ask in the comments below.

 The Other Weighted Average and Weighted Median

 The example we've been using here is one where we have a column of record-level values–the Score measure–and we want to make sure that the average and median are properly weighted based on the underlying data and not at a coarser level.
 There's another kind of weighted average and weighted median that is common in survey and polling analyses where the survey is sampling part of the population and each response gets assigned a weight to adjust the results to reflect the entire population.
 In that case case there's a column of values (such as survey responses) and a second column for the weights and the calculations to generate the weighted average and weighted median are different because they need to combine the two measures of values and weights.
 Steve Wexler has done a great post on computing weighted averages at Working with Weighted Survey Data.
-Weighted medians require a separate approach and we'll have a blog on that next week.
+And here's our blog post for weighted medians for weighted data.

 When we are working with Tableau and maintain awareness of the level of detail that we are telling Tableau to use as we move pills in and out of the view, add reference lines, write calculated fields, etc. we will increase our speed and accuracy while reducing frustration, and who doesn't want that?